sugar-glider27/hawaii-google-maps-analysis/README.md

 - **Significance level:** 0.01

 At a significance level of 0.01, we fail to reject the null hypothesis.
-The missingness of `state` does not appear to depend on `avg_rating` (MCAR with respect to `avg_rating`).
+The missingness of `state` does not appear to depend on `avg_rating`.
+Although the p-value of 0.027 would be considered significant at the 0.05 level, it does not meet our stricter threshold of 0.01.
-Although the p-value of 0.027 would be considered significant at the 0.05 level, it does not meet our stricter threshold of 0.01, meaning we do not have sufficient evidence to conclude that businesses with missing `state` have systematically different average ratings than those with a recorded state.
+We do not have statistically significant evidence to conclude that businesses with missing `state` have different average ratings than those with a recorded state.

 **Test 2: Does missingness of `state` depend on `category`?**